 One of the joys of doing the work we do at Après is that we get to meet people at companies who are committed to our mission to stop sidelining women talent.
 These are often individuals who have created programs and roles designed to bring women talent back into the workforce.

-The women on our panel webinar this week were a shining example of leaders like this at Bank of America, who shared these secrets to success to be a successful returnee and candidate during a job search:
+A great example are these talent acquisition leaders leaders at Bank of America, who shared advice on how to be a successful returnee and candidate during a job search:

 1. When in doubt, challenge yourself.
 Take a chance. ~ Lynne M. Fairbanks, Senior Vice President, D&I Consultant, focused on the Global Women’s Talent Strategy, Bank of America